web3-engineer/Account-Abstraction-with-Zaeon/README.md

 # [Account Abstraction for Brazil - Ethereum for the masses has started](https://zaeondao.io)

-[Zaeon is a simple Website at first, but it actually ](https://zaeondao.io) is a multipurpose, full website template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
+[Zaeon] is a simple website at first, but it actually the first frond end of an amazing way to connect new users on the Web3 through Account abstraction concepts explored to the maximum.
+The real use case of Ethereum has brought some problems (https://zaeondao.io) is a multipurpose, full website template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This template includes 17 unique HTML pages and a working PHP contact form.

 ## Preview